 I have two broad interrelated strands of ongoing research that I plan to carry into the future: the role of tacit knowledge (soft information) in the functioning of institutions, organizations, and societies and the impact of sometimes invisible features of organizations and institutions on societal outcomes.

-My dissertation focuses on the optimal level of autonomy in complex environments.
-Specifically I examine the relationship between staff autonomy and organizational performance in international development organizations and explore the way in which these effects are mediated by different developing country contexts.
-My central hypothesis is that organizations that are more independent and devolve more control to the field will be better able to leverage soft information, with increasing returns in more unpredictable and less measurable environments and task domains.
+My dissertation focuses on the optimal level of autonomy in the delivery of foreign aid.
+Specifically I examine the relationship between staff autonomy, output measurement, and organizational performance in international development organizations and explore the way in which these effects are mediated by different developing country contexts.
+My central hypothesis is that organizations that are more independent and devolve more control to the field - that, as I put it, navigate more by judgment and less by measurement - will be better able to leverage soft information, with increasing returns in more unpredictable and less measurable environments and task domains.
 I investigate this via quantitative (large-N statistical analysis and surveys) and qualitative (case study) methods.

-I also have work looking at the incidence of discrimination in informal markets, a key driver of inter-communal engagement, as well as what influences differential state-level adjudications of the US disability standards.
+I also have work looking at the incidence of discrimination in informal markets in Nigeria, a key driver of inter-communal engagement, as well as what influences differential state-level adjudications of the US disability standards.
 In both these cases unseen elements of environments provide significant aggregate welfare and social stability impacts.

 I've held a variety of positions in international development, serving in a variety of capacities.
 I was the special assistant, then advisor, to successive Ministers of Finance (Liberia); ran a local nonprofit focused on helping post-conflict youth realize the power of their own ideas to better their lives and communities through agricultural entrepreneurship (East Timor); and have worked for a number of local and international NGOs (e.g. Ashoka in Thailand; Center for Jewish-Arab Economic Development in Israel).
 More on my work can be found in my CV, linked in the menu above.
 A proud Detroiter, I hold an Honors BA from the University of Michigan and did MA coursework at Princeton’s Woodrow Wilson School.